ADVERTISEMENT

 How to Find Records of German Ancestors Outside Germany

-FamilySearch, the website of The Church of Jesus Christ of Latter-day Saints’ Family History Library (FHL) in Salt Lake City is your main source for church and other records.
-To see if the FHL has records of your ancestral village, use the online catalog to run a place search on the village name; if the name of the village has changed to a local language, you may need to find that.
+FamilySearch, the website of The Church of Jesus Christ of Latter-day Saints in Salt Lake City, is your main source for church and other records.
+To see if there are records of your ancestral village, use the online catalog to run a place search on the village name; if the name of the village has changed to a local language, you may need to find that first.

 Church records from German enclaves will be in German; civil records will be in the language of the ruling nation, which might have changed one or more times while your ancestors lived there.
-The FamilySearch word lists can help — on the home page, click Guides, then Word List.
-Some of the Web sites you’ll consult are in German, too.
+The FamilySearch word lists are a good resources.
+Some of the websites you’ll consult are in German, too—Google translate or other such website extension can help.

 Not many towns still have old civil records such as birth and marriage certificates, but try contacting a genealogical society covering the area.
-An FHL catalog search on the town name might point you to published indexes and help in ordering from town clerks.
+An FamilySearch catalog lookup on the town name might point you to published indexes and help in ordering from town clerks.

 The Differences Between Donauschwaben and Siebenbürger Sachsen

-The large number of “Germans from Russia” groups are profiled in a separate article.
-Of the other groups, the two largest are also good examples of the difference between “pioneers” and “colonists.”
+Besides the large number of “Germans from Russia,” the two largest groups are also good examples of the difference between “pioneers” and “colonists.”

 The Siebenbürger Sachsen (Transylvanian Saxons) are the quintessential “pioneer” group, dating to the 1100s, when an invitation from the Hungarian king (then ruler of what’s now northern Romania) to farm and have autonomy to establish their own laws and justice system appealed to migrants from the Rhineland and the Mosel River region as well as the Eifel and Luxembourg.